Zinaida Serebriakova: Early life and education

-Youth

-In 1900, she graduated from a women's gymnasium (equivalent to grammar school or high school), and entered the art school founded by Princess Maria Tenisheva.
-She studied with Ilya Repin in 1901 and portrait artist Osip Braz between 1903 and 1905.
-From 1902 to 1903, she spent time in Italy, and from 1905 to 1906 she studied at the Académie de la Grande Chaumière in Paris.
+After her father's death, her mother took Zinaida and the other children to the Benois household in Saint Petersburg.
+There they all grew accustomed to the presence of painters, musicians and other artistic figures.
+In 1900, Zinaida graduated from a women's gymnasium.
+In 1901, at the age of 17, she entered the art school founded by Princess Maria Tenisheva and studied with Ilya Repin.
+From 1902 to 1903, she lived in Italy, and then studied at the studio of Osip Braz in Saint Petersburg from 1903 to 1905.
+Following her marriage to Boris Serebriakov, she studied at the Académie de la Grande Chaumière in Paris from 1905 to 1906.
+After returning to Saint Petersburg, she joined Mir iskusstva.

-In 1905, she married her first cousin, Boris Serebryakov, the son of Evgenyi's sister, and took his surname.
-Boris went on to become a railroad engineer.

 Early success

-Serebryakova's most famous self-portrait, At the Dressing-Table (1909, Tretyakov Gallery), was painted while she was snowed in at her family home and models from a nearby village were unable to travel there.
-Her brother Evgenii encouraged Serebryakova to enter the painting in an exhibition mounted by the Union of Russian Artists in 1910, where it was received with enthusiasm and purchased for the Tretyakov Gallery collection.
+Serebriakova's most famous self-portrait, At the Dressing-Table (1909, Tretyakov Gallery), was painted while she was snowed in at her family home and models from a nearby village were unable to travel there.
+Her brother Yevgeny encouraged Serebriakova to enter the painting in an exhibition mounted by Mir iskusstva in 1910, where it was received with enthusiasm and purchased for the Tretyakov Gallery collection.
 The self-portrait was followed by Girl Bathing (1911, Russian Museum), a portrait of Ye.K.
 Lanceray (1911, private collection), and a portrait of the artist's mother Yekaterina Lanceray (1912, Russian Museum).

-Serebryakova joined the Mir iskusstva movement in 1911.

-From 1914 to 1917, Serebriakova produced a series of pictures on the theme of Russian rural life including Peasants (1914–1915, Russian Museum), Sleeping Peasant Girl (private collection).
+From 1914 to 1917, Serebriakova produced a series of pictures on the theme of Russian rural life including Peasants (1914–1915, Russian Museum) and Sleeping Peasant Girl (private collection).

+Within a decade of completing her studies, Serebriakova had received recognition from her peers.
+In 1916, the council of the Imperial Academy of Arts took the first steps in recognizing the achievements of Serebriakova and other women.
+The council recommended that the title of academician be awarded to Serebriakova, Anna Ostroumova-Lebedeva, Olga Della-Vos-Kardovskaya and Aleksandra Shneyder.
+However, the February Revolution the following year led to the final vote being cancelled.

-When, in 1916, Alexander Benois was commissioned to decorate the Kazan Railway Station in Moscow, he invited Yevgeny Lanceray, Boris Kustodiev, Mstislav Dobuzhinsky, and Serebryakova to help him.
-Serebryakova took on the theme of the Orient: India, Japan, Turkey, and Siam are represented allegorically in the form of beautiful women.
+In 1916, Alexander Benois was commissioned to decorate the Kazan Railway Station in Moscow and he invited Yevgeny Lanceray, Boris Kustodiev, Mstislav Dobuzhinsky, and Serebriakova to help him.
+Serebriakova took on the theme of the Orient: India, Japan, Turkey, and Siam are represented allegorically in the form of beautiful women.
 At the same time, she began compositions on subjects from classical mythology, but these remained unfinished.